ebenpjw/realestate-bot-backend/RAILWAY_FIX.md

 ## Expected Build Process

 With these fixes, Railway will now:
-1. ✅ Use Node.js 20 and npm 10
+1. ✅ Use Docker with Node.js 20 Alpine (lightweight and fast)
-2. ✅ Clean npm cache completely
+2. ✅ Clean npm cache before installation
-3. ✅ Remove old node_modules and package-lock.json
+3. ✅ Install production dependencies only
-4. ✅ Install dependencies fresh with production optimizations
+4. ✅ Run build and validation
-5. ✅ Run build and validation
+5. ✅ Start the application with proper health checks
-6. ✅ Start the application
+6. ✅ Use non-root user for security

 ## Troubleshooting